barebox/barebox/Documentation/devel/troubleshooting.rst

    At the very least, this is decompressing barebox proper and jumping to it while passing it a device tree.
-   Depending on platform, it may also need to setup DRAM, install a secure monitory like TF-A or a secure operating system like OP-TEE and chainload barebox from a boot medium.
+   Depending on platform, it may also need to setup DRAM, install a secure monitor like TF-A or a secure operating system like OP-TEE and chainload barebox from a boot medium.
 2. **barebox proper**: The main bootloader logic.
 This is always loaded by a prebootloader passing a device tree and including drivers for